Types of Product Renders: Hero, Lifestyle, Cutaway, Exploded Views

 When to use it

-• Secondary images on PDPs to show scale and use
+• As secondary images on PDPs to show scale, proportion, and use in context

 Best practices

-• Audience-first art direction: Choose environments that reflect your customer’s reality or aspiration (e.g., Scandinavian minimal kitchen vs. industrial workshop).
+• Audience-first art direction: Choose environments that reflect your customer’s actual life or aspiration — a Scandinavian minimal kitchen for a premium kettle, an industrial workshop bench for a professional tool

-• Consistent lighting temperature: Match scene lights to product materials (warm tungsten for wood/grain warmth, cooler daylight for stainless steel).
+• Consistent lighting temperature: Match scene lights to product materials.
+Warm tungsten suits wood and warm-toned surfaces; cooler daylight flatters stainless steel and clean whites

 Common mistakes